 It is likely that Brexit will have some effect on tuition fees in the United Kingdom - but it is hard to predict what kind of effect.

-The British economy and the strength of the British pound (GBP) also play a major role.
+The British economy and the strength of the British pound (GBP) compared to other currencies also play a role.
 Within a year after the Brexit vote, the British pound lost around 15% of its value measured against the Euro (EUR).
-The economic turmoil brought about by a potential “Hard Brexit” are unforeseeable; it might be that the GBP would decline in value faster than universities can adjust their fees, making studies in the UK more affordable in the short term.
+The economic turmoil brought about by a potential “Hard Brexit” is unforeseeable; it might be that the GBP would decline in value faster than universities can adjust their fees, making studies in the UK more affordable in the short term.

 Universities and educators have been very clear about this: International students are welcome in the UK.
 However, laws and visa policies are handled by the government; and the current administration has also publicly considered plans to limit immigration, including student immigration.
 There may be future policies making it harder for foreigners to study in the United Kingdom.
-That is why many students are now thinking about other countries in Europe that offer English-language degree programmes.
+That is why many students are now thinking about other countries in Europe that offer English-language degree programmes, like Germany, Ireland or the Netherlands.

-If immigration into the UK should become harder for European academics, it is possibly that talented European professors, teachers and researchers would be forced to leave the UK, or decide simply not to move to the UK.
+British universities enjoy a world-class reputation and regularly dominate international university rankings.
+If immigration into the UK should become harder for European academics, it is possible that talented European professors, teachers and researchers would be forced to leave the UK, or decide simply not to move to the UK.
 This might make it harder for universities to fill their academic positions with the most qualified candidates.
 At the same time, universities in the UK stand to lose billions of euros in research funding provided via the EU.

 If you plan to enrol in a British university in the coming years, check their official website for their position on Brexit.
 Some universities give guarantees to EU students who enrol prior to the UK leaving the EU that Brexit won’t affect their status with regards to tuition fees.
 However, such guarantees may not extend to any yet unforeseeable change in visa regulations.